 Just make sure that what you are asking them to share ties into what you are pushing yourself; you want people seeing the same content from multiple sources.

-British music writer Matthew Wright recently put together an article for Jazzfuel about how to get your album or gig reviewed by a jazz journalist.
-If you are still in the preparation stage of your new album, it’s ESSENTIAL reading!
-There’s even a free downloadable infographic.
+- British music writer Matthew Wright recently put together an article for Jazzfuel about how to get your album or gig reviewed by a jazz journalist.